Can Alcohol Make You Gain Weight? Causes and Tips

 Table of Contents

 Alcoholic drinks tend to be very high in sugar and calories, which means they can easily contribute to elevated blood sugar levels and unhealthy weight gain.
-Drinking alcohol can also increase your risk of liver disease, which can also lead to weight gain: as toxins and fat accumulate in the liver, the metabolism slows drastically.1
+Drinking alcohol can also increase your risk of liver disease and lead to weight gain, as toxins accumulate in the liver and affect metabolism.1

 <p class="pro-tip"><strong>Learn about </strong><a href=foods-to-avoid-for-weight-loss>more foods to avoid for weight loss</a></p>